 We crossed into Montenegro from Croatia, driving on roads snaking through rocky mountains.
 After a while, the road opens up onto a vast expanse of shimmering blue water: the famous Bay of Kotor.
 There are many viewpoints on the road and no doubt why that is, with a view like this one!

-The drive reminded me of a road-trip we did in Norway, back in 2016.
+The drive reminded me of a road trip we did in Norway, back in 2016.
 The similarities between the two areas (though very distinct in their own right!) are such that the Bay is often nicknamed as the "Fjords of the South".

-The shoreline extends to a little over 100km, and is dotted with small villages surrounded by a couple of massifs from the Dinaric Mountains: Mount Lovcen and Mount Orjen.
+The shoreline extends to a little over 100km and is dotted with small villages surrounded by a couple of massifs from the Dinaric Mountains: Mount Lovcen and Mount Orjen.
 The Verige Strait is the narrowest and perhaps most picturesque section of the Bay.
 Historically, this was a strategic point to obstruct entry into the wealthy cities within the Bay.

 Before reaching Kotor, the winding road takes you through some other lovely towns of note.
 At the western entrance, the largest town in the area is called Herceg Novi.
-Well known for its spa and the Forte Mare castle, the town used to be the most popular destination on the Bay prior to the Yugoslav wars.
+Well known for its spa and the Forte Mare castle, the town used to be the most popular destination on the Bay before the Yugoslav wars.
 Now a quieter destination, it is a great place to unwind away from the crowds.

 Between the towns of Morinj and Perast lies the man-made "Our Lady of the Rocks" islet.
-Legend has it that it was built over time by local fishermen after they found an icon of Madonna and Child on a rock in the water, and that for years thereafter, they laid a rock upon that very spot after every successful voyage at sea, forming the islet we can now see.
+Legend has it that it was built over time by local fishermen after they found an icon of Madonna and Child on a rock in the water and that for years thereafter, they laid a rock upon that very spot after every successful voyage at sea, forming the islet we can now see.
 Today, the islet's church and museum can be visited as a day trip from the mainland.

 Lastly, the town of Perast displays a peculiar Italian charm, owing to its long association with the Republic of Venice.
-Only a 20mn drive from Kotor, it is a lovely alternative for visitors who wish to stay in the area but want to enjoy a more laid-back (or budget-friendly) holiday.
+Only a 20-minute drive from Kotor, it is a lovely alternative for visitors who wish to stay in the area but want to enjoy a more laid-back (or budget-friendly) holiday.
 Don't miss climbing up the Bell Tower for sweeping views over the Bay, and hopping on a boat to visit "Our Lady of the Rocks" islet.

 The city of Kotor

 Situated between East and West, Kotor's eclectic heritage can be admired by simply zigzagging around its streets.
-Of note, we enjoyed visiting the impressive 13th century Cathedral of Saint Tryphon, shopping in the Middle-Eastern inspired bazaar and walking around the city's 16th century walls.
+Of note, we enjoyed visiting the impressive 13th-century Cathedral of Saint Tryphon, shopping in the Middle-Eastern-inspired bazaar and walking around the city's 16th-century walls.

-Kotor is also a great spot to enjoy some adventure-filled activities with plenty of invigorating hikes, and a Via Ferrata in the mountains, and canyoning, kayaking or swimming in the clear water of the Bay.
+Kotor is also a great spot to enjoy some adventure-filled activities with plenty of invigorating hikes, a Via Ferrata in the mountains, and canyoning, kayaking or swimming in the clear water of the Bay.

 A highlight for us was the hike up the city walls.
-We went the switchback way through the mountain, and had a really fun day climbing over some (dodgy-looking) wooden stairs and through a window to get to the actual crumbling fortress.
-The views from up there are absolutely worth the effort!
+We went the switchback way through the mountain and had a really fun day climbing over some (dodgy-looking) wooden stairs and through a window to get to the actual crumbling fortress.
+The views from up there are worth the effort!

 For our part, we would love to come back to Montenegro to hike around its five stunning national parks.
 Forming about 10% of the country's land surface area, it is a nature lover's paradise and we would love to experience it whether it be in winter for skiing, or in summer for some relaxing green bathing and wildlife watching.

 Another reason to come back here is to explore Montenegro's wine country!
 The country's signature grape variety is called "Vranac", which makes a very strong and dense type of red wine; but it also produces other varieties of red and white wines.
-There are two wine regions: the Coastal Wine Region and the Lake Skadar Wine Region which can easily be visited by driving through the official wine routes: Crmica Wine Route and the Ancient Dolcea Wine Route.
+There are two wine regions: the Coastal Wine Region and the Lake Skadar Wine Region which can easily be visited by driving through the official wine routes: the Crmica Wine Route and the Ancient Dolcea Wine Route.